kingstinct/react-native-healthkit/README.md

 # @kingstinct/react-native-healthkit

-React Native bindings for HealthKit.
-Built natively for TypeScript and mapping as much as possible directly to how Healthkit serializes and introduce as little magic on top as possible - which makes it easy to keep it up to date with all current healthkit features - and since it maps fairly directly the official documentation will make sense as well.
+React Native bindings for HealthKit with full TypeScript and Promise support.
+Keeping TypeScript mappings as close as possible to HealthKit - both in regards to naming and serialization.
+This will make it easier to keep this library up-to-date with HealthKit as well as browsing the official documentation (and if something - metadata properties for example - is not typed it will still be accessible).

-* With TypeScript bindings
-* Promises all the way
-* Maps as directly to Healthkit as possible - uses native Healthkit serialized formats where applicable.
-* Providing sensible defaults.
-Read units based on devices preferred unit by default.
-* React hook support with `useLastSample`

 ## Installation